Misdemeanor Defense Lawyers in Los Angeles

 If you are convicted of a misdemeanor offense, it can remain on your criminal record indefinitely.
 In layman’s terms, it can stay there forever.
 However, standard background checks conducted for housing and most jobs generally won’t be able to access this record after a certain number of years.
 Furthermore, with the help of an experienced defense attorney, you may be able to have a misdemeanor conviction expunged (removed) after a period of time.

 If you have been charged with a misdemeanor in California, the skilled LA misdemeanor defense attorneys at The Sands Law Group, APLC can help.
 We have successfully defended the rights of countless individuals charged with criminal offenses, from shoplifting to attempted murder.
 Don’t attempt to go through this stressful, complicated process without the help of an experienced misdemeanor attorney by your side.
-Contact us today for a confidential consultation about your case.
+Contact us directly online or call us at (213) 788-4412 for a confidential consultation about your case.